 If you’ve been reading ShortList for a while, you would know that when it comes to staycations, we do not mess around.
-We continually search the city, nation and the region for the very best staycation offers.
+We continually search the city, nation and region for the very best staycation offers.
 Be it in terms of affordability, services and or location, we are always searching for ways to ensure that our readers find the option that’s best suited for them.

 During our latest hunt, we discovered Anantara Al Jabal Al Akhdar Resort.
-The infamous five-star resort that is located at the very top of the Al Hajar Mountain (Green Mountain) in Oman.
+The infamous five-star resort that is located at the very top of Al Hajar Mountain (Green Mountain) in Oman.

-While it may be further than most of the staycation deals that we usually write about (it’s a seven hour car ride or a 40 minute flight from Dubai Terminal International Airport to Muscat, which is followed by a two hour drive to Nizwa), it is certainly well and truly worth the effort.
+While it may be further than most of the staycation deals that we usually write about (it’s a seven-hour car ride or a 40-minute flight from Dubai Terminal International Airport to Muscat, which is followed by a two-hour drive to Nizwa), it is certainly well and truly worth the effort.

-The rewards are a landscape and geographical make up that brings to mind a scenery perhaps more commonly associated with countries like Albania, South Africa and parts of Jordan.
+The rewards are a landscape and geographical make-up that brings to mind a scenery perhaps more commonly associated with countries like Albania, South Africa and parts of Jordan.
 Also, there’s the overwhelming feeling of relaxation that fills you from the very second that you enter the stunning venue 2,000 metres above sea level, which results in temperatures some 15˚C cooler than the cities of the UAE.
 It’s little surprise, then, that its peak season is during the summer.

 The stunning views and excellent weather are far from all this venue has to offer, though.
 From seamless service and excellent cuisine to adrenaline-packed adventures and activities, this resort is one that will forever be etched in your memory and, dare we say it, heart.

 Much like its international counterparts in areas like Thailand, South Africa and the Americas, the rooms in Anantara’s Al Jabal Al Akhdar feature strong wooden accents alongside the latest technology.
-Each of the 115 rooms also feature a signature piece of art that is emblematic of its host nation; in this case, it’s a gold-plated serving tray that can be found hanging either on the bedroom or living room wall.
+Each of the 115 rooms also features a signature piece of art that is emblematic of its host nation; in this case, it’s a gold-plated serving tray that can be found hanging either on the bedroom or living room wall.

 Speaking of unique keepsakes, the 33 villas all feature a number of books and an art easel as rumour has it that when Prince Charles and Princess Diana visited the area, Charles would paint while his now late wife would spend her afternoons reading.

-Regardless of your choice, all of the resort’s 115 rooms offer in-room dining and are located no more than eight minutes away from all of the resort’s leisure activities, which includes an in-house gym, and restaurants.
+Regardless of your choice, all of the resort’s 115 rooms offer in-room dining and are located no more than eight minutes away from all of the resort’s leisure activities, which include an in-house gym, and restaurants.

-What sets Anantara Al Jabal Al Akhdar apart from other staycation venues is not only the fact that it caters to the whole family – there’s a kids and teen club, a main pool and a number of restaurants on hand – it’s how the resort has made the best use of its surroundings, in this case the famous Green Mountain.
+What sets Anantara Al Jabal Al Akhdar apart from other staycation venues is not only the fact that it caters to the whole family – there’s a kids and teen club, a main pool and a number of restaurants on hand – it’s how the resort has made the best use of its surroundings, in this case, the famous Green Mountain.

 While guests are free to try their hand at everything from zip-lining to rock climbing here, we suggest taking part in the resort’s Wadi Al Bawaarid hike.

-Suited for intermediate and advanced hikers, the two-hour long journey explores the mountain’s three neighbouring villages of Al Aqr, Al Ayn and Ash Shirayjah.
+Suited for intermediate and advanced hikers, the two-hour-long journey explores the mountain’s three neighbouring villages of Al Aqr, Al Ayn and Ash Shirayjah.

-Fun fact: the entire area was once home to hundreds of farmers, rosewater makers and garlic harvesters, but after the land ran dry, all of the residents left and started life on a new mountain –all except for one, a rosewater maker bordering on the age of 100.
+The entire area was once home to hundreds of farmers, rosewater makers and garlic harvesters, but after the land ran dry, all of the residents left and started life on a new mountain –all except for one, a rosewater maker bordering on the age of 100.
 If you get to Al Aqr early enough, you can see him go for his morning walk.